broadinstitute/warp/website/docs/Pipelines/Multiome_Pipeline/README.md

 If you’re running a Multiome workflow version prior to the latest release, the accompanying documentation for that release may be downloaded with the source code on the WARP [releases page](https://github.com/broadinstitute/warp/releases) (see the source code folder).

 Multiome can be deployed using [Cromwell](https://cromwell.readthedocs.io/en/stable/), a GA4GH compliant, flexible workflow management system that supports multiple computing platforms.
 The workflow can also be run in [Terra](https://app.terra.bio), a cloud-based analysis platform.
+The [Multiome public workspace](https://app.terra.bio/#workspaces/warp-pipelines/Multiome) on Terra contains the Multiome workflow, workflow configuration, required reference data and other inputs, and example testing data.

 ## Inputs